grzlz/scythe/README.md

-# Scythe - Merit-Based Work Economy Platform
+# Scythe - Work-Based Economy Platform

 A digital wallet application with integrated marketplace and self-governance, designed for educational institutions teaching software development.
 Scythe creates a work-based economy where students learn, earn, and participate in democratic decision-making.